-Find out more about our approach in our corporate brochure (PDF, 1.7 MB).
+Find out more about our approach in our corporate brochure, Partnering to prevent chronic disease.

 Building evidence and capacity

 Our approach is unique across four broad areas.

 Our vision and missionWe are finding out how to build an effective, efficient and equitable system for the prevention of chronic disease.

 Our partnersThe Prevention Centre is one of two National Health and Medical Research Council (NHMRC) Partnership Centres to improve availability and quality of research evidence to health decision makers.

 Our structure and governanceThe Prevention Centre is a collaboration in which the research is co-produced by academic researchers, systems practitioners and policy makers across Australia.